 The key thing is that there is always something we can do to get the car back on the road.
 We have treatments that work for mental ill health.
 Remember mental health problems are common and can happen to anyone.
 Don’t struggle on.

 Explained below are some common difficulties.
-For further advice take a look at our quick guides on anxiety, depression and post traumatic stress on our resources page.
+You can also take a look at our quick guides on anxiety, depression and post traumatic stress.

 If these things don’t help then it’s a good idea to get some professional help.
-You can do this via your GP or Police Scotland's Employee Assistance Provider.
-Details are on the Welcome page.
+You can do this via your GP or the support organisations listed on the service specific pages.

 Most of us would seek help for a physical health problem but lots of us don’t seek help for mental health problems.